KygoSkyrus/skychat/NOTES.md

 **things to do before deploying**
 - check responsivness
 - fix splash screen with logo
 - add by kygoskyrus at bottom
+- check db security using other domain
+- remove localhost and add app's real domain to authorized domain from firebase in production
 - add loading more msgs feature, only showing latest 20 rn
 - add dummy accounts
 - add your on acc as creator